jidhub/thumb-external-keyboard-layouts/README.md

 Alt Shift Space AltGr Control

+I don't use keys ESC, 1, 6, 7, Y, B, BACKSPACE, and the arrows because they are too far from the rest position of my fingers.
+I type them with respectively AltGr+q, AltGr+Shift+i, AlgGr+Shift+v, AlgGr+Shift+f, AlgGr+u, AlgGr-n, AltGr-s, AltGr-h, AltGr-j, AltGr-k and AltGr-l.
+I type AltGr+i, AltGr+g, AltGr+f, AltGr+d and AltGr+Shift+d for the other frequent uses of these keys: &, -, è, | and `

+AltGr+Shift on number keys mostly types the qwerty characters shown on the keyboard, useful when I am tired.

 Warning, to this day I am the only user and this is the first time I am sharing this project, so please give feedbacks to help me.

 My philosophy is that a the learning curve for an azerty user is manageable.